Coderad32/Coderad32/README.md

 - Planning for goals.
 - Setting what you want.
 - Write it down.
-- Where to go?
-What to do?
-What to see?
 - Evaluating goals.
 - Achieving financial freedom.
 - Gaining independence.